jcazevedo/moultingyaml/README.md

 val myList = yamlAst.convertTo[List[Int]]
 ```

-In order to support calling the `toYaml` and `converTo` methods for an object of
+In order to support calling the `toYaml` and `convertTo` methods for an object of
 type `T`, you need to have implicit values in scope that provide `YamlFormat[T]`
 instances for `T` and all types used by `T` (directly or indirectly).
 You
 normally do that through a YamlProtocol.